Shopify/ruby-lsp/EDITORS.md

 ## LazyVim LSP

-[As of v12.33.0](https://github.com/LazyVim/LazyVim/pull/3652), Ruby LSP is the default LSP for Ruby and no configuration should be needed.
+[As of v12.33.0](https://github.com/LazyVim/LazyVim/pull/3652), Ruby LSP is the default LSP for Ruby and no configuration should be needed, other than ensuring your Ruby version manager is set up as described above.

 ## Sublime Text LSP